 For more information or to ask questions before applying, please email Nancy Coan.

 Empower is a collaboration between Lowell Alliance and Coalition for a Better Acre.

-If you’d like updates about this and other Lowell Alliance programs, please check the website and Facebook page periodically, and sign up for our newsletter!
+If you’d like updates about this and other Lowell Alliance programs, sign up for our newsletter!

-The first idea for offering donated food weekly in "dollar bags" proved challenging to implement, as it was the equivalent of a small nonprofit start-up.
-The group learned that translating a creative idea into reality may exceed the available time and resources of the group, a big consideration when working for change in the community.
+- "Dollar" food bags - The idea of offering a "dollar" weekly shopping excursion, to fill a reusable bag with donated food, proved too challenging to implement, as it was the equivalent of a small non-profit start-up.
+Sometimes translating a creative idea into reality may exceed the available time and resources of the group, a big consideration when working for change in the community.